AckeeCZ/cosmas/README.md

 ### Request skipping
 You might want to omit some requests from logging completely.
 Right now, there are two ways to do it.
 1) Use `options.ignoredHttpMethods` to define an array of HTTP methods you want to omit.
 By default all `OPTIONS` requests are ommited.
 See [options](#options) for details
 2) Use `options.skip` method to define custom rules for requests skipping.
 Set it to a function which accepts an Express's `Request` and returns `boolean`.
 If the return value is `true`, request (and corresponding response) will not be logged.
-You might want to use `matchPath` helper to ignore requests based on the [`req.path` value](https://expressjs.com/en/4x/api.html#req.path)
+You might want to use `matchPath` helper to ignore requests based on the [`req.originalUrl` value](https://expressjs.com/en/4x/api.html#req.originalUrl)

 ```js
 const { matchPath } = require('cosmas/utils');